beling/book-pl/src/ch07-05-separating-modules-into-different-files.md

 When modules get large, you might want to move their definitions to a separate file to make the code easier to navigate.

-For example, let’s start from the code in Listing 7-17 and move the `front_of_house` module to its own file *src/front_of_house.rs* by changing the crate root file so it contains the code shown in Listing 7-21.
+For example, let’s start from the code in listing 7-17 and move the `front_of_house` module to its own file *src/front_of_house.rs* by changing the crate root file so it contains the code shown in listing 7-21.
 In this case, the crate root file is *src/lib.rs*, but this procedure also works with binary crates whose crate root file is *src/main.rs*.

-<span class="filename">Filename: src/lib.rs</span>
+<span class="filename">Plik: src/lib.rs</span>

 ```rust,ignore
 {{#rustdoc_include ../listings/ch07-managing-growing-projects/listing-07-21-and-22/src/lib.rs}}